s2e-lab/SecurityEval/README.md

 ```

 ## Abstract
 Automated source code generation is currently a popular machine-learning-based task.
 It can be helpful for the software developer to write functionally correct code from the given context.
 However, just like human developers, a code generation model can produce vulnerable code, which can be prevalent in the software.
 For this reason, evaluating the code generation model is a must.
-In this paper, we describe \SecurityEval{}, an evaluation dataset for this purpose.
+In this paper, we describe SecurityEval, an evaluation dataset for this purpose.
 It contains 130 samples for 75 Common Weakness Enumeration (CWE).
-We also demonstrate how to use our dataset for evaluating one open-source (\ie InCoder) and one closed-source code generation models (\ie GitHub Copilot).
+We also demonstrate how to use our dataset to evaluate one open-source (i.e., InCoder) and one closed-source code generation model (i.e., GitHub Copilot).

 ## Citation
 ```